taguard/Android_SmartEV/README.md

 - The methods provided in SDK include: Socket communication with WIFI device, MQTT connection service, disconnection, subscription topic, unsubscribe topic, post topic, log record, etc.
 - Socket communication is called by `SocketService`;
 - MQTT communication can be called by `MokoSupport.getInstance()`;
+- Three SSL connections are supported by `MokoService`;

 ### 2.1 SocketService